 - Legal documents such as non-disclosure agreements

-It cuts down costs.
+1. It cuts down on costs

-It simplifies your workflow.
+2. It simplifies your workflow

-It enhances safety and security.
+3. It enhances safety and security

-Using esignature on faxes can provide you with the assurance that your documents will be handled safely and securely.
-Online faxing uses a high level of encryption to thwart any data breach or hacking attempts.
+Using esignatures in facsimiles can provide you with the assurance that your documents will be handled safely and securely.
+Online faxing uses high encryption to thwart any data breach or hacking attempts.

-It offers remote access for better mobility.
+4. It offers remote access for better mobility

 As most of us have to work remotely, it is essential that we are equipped with tools that can help us stay on top of our tasks and promote productivity.
-Having esignature capabilities allows you to sign documents regardless of where you are without needing extra equipment or software.
+Having e-signature capabilities allows you to sign documents regardless of where you are without needing extra equipment or software.

-It reduces errors.
+5. It reduces errors